It's a new twist on an old drug and it's becoming increasingly more popular among some teens.

 But he couldn't.
 Soon the drug was overpowering him.

 "It was intense.
 I felt like I was walking through wet concrete."

 Watson lost a decade of his life to addiction.
 He hurt those around him and soon found he had lost everything.

 "The bottom was waking up in Durango jail here in Phoenix being charged with multiple felonies.
 In one shot, in one evening, everything was gone," recalls a remorseful Watson.

 Now Watson and Not My Kid are seeing a rise in the popularity of hash oil among teens, some users as young as 11 years old.

 Only in this latest butane form of hash, oil is much more potent.

-According to Not My Kid, strong strains of marijuana contain 25% tetrahydrocannabinol or THC, while some butane hash oil can contain upwards of 60-90% THC.
+Not My Kid, strong strains of marijuana contain 25% tetrahydrocannabinol or THC, while some butane hash oil can contain upwards of 60-90% THC.